Your 2021 Job Hunt Checklist and Professional Improvement

 8 Resume Do's and Don'ts

 Resumes typically provide the first impression of your qualifications to a prospective employer.
-There are several guidelines to follow when writing your resume that will make it clear, organized and comprehensive.
+There are several guidelines to follow when writing your resume that will make it clear, organized

 In this article, we discuss what to do and what not to do on your resume to increase your chances of securing an interview.